Joel-James/EntePaisa/README.md

-# EntePaisa
+# Ente Paisa
-Personal lended money tracker
+Lended money tracker for personal use.